kylibjohnson/QA_Project7/README.md

 	expect(actualResponseBody[3]['name']) .toContain('Big World')
 });

-TASK 2 | POST
+## TASK 2 | POST
-    // In this task, I am checking the availabilty of goods in the warehouses using a POST request with URL endpoint /api/v1/warehouses/check.
+In this task, I am checking the availabilty of goods in the warehouses using a POST request with URL endpoint /api/v1/warehouses/check.
 The response body should return a list of the warehouses and if 'Sprite' is available in each warehouse.
-To do this, enter the following code in the body under the post.Handlers.test folder then run the code in the terminal using command 'npx jest':
+To do this, enter the following code in the body under the postHandlers.test.js folder then run the code in the terminal using command 'npx jest':

 const config = require('../config');
  const requestBody = {
 		"products": [
 			{
 				"id": 5,